History of the Bryans Works

 The Fruit Bowl was a simple gambling game (gambling machines had been legalised in Britain in 1960).

-Rotation of the handle would spin the dial, and the machine would pay out 2-12 coins, if the numbered symbols lined up with the pointer at the bottom.
+Rotation of the handle would spin the dial, and the machine would pay out 2, 4, 6 or 12 coins, if the numbered symbols lined up with the pointer at the bottom.

 The jackpot on the front is a dummy.
 The pennies are there merely to attract the punters!